SuperNEMO-DBD/SimulationValidationTool/README.md

 4. check if Maximum of input file is larger than Minimum of reference file, and vice versa for file order reversed;

 Note: To use this tool the branches have to be saved in a Tree titled "SimValidation".

+Note 2: All statistics data is output to terminal hence validation tests could either use that directly or specific tests like the four examples listed above could be made and assessed.
+This depends on the final testing suite which is picked to use this or a similar executable.